 - Confident communicator, able to engage professionally, efficiently and effectively with both internal and external customers through good networking skills.

 - Exceptional negotiation and dispute resolution skills.

-- A generous career average pension scheme (19% contributions from us);
+- a generous career average salary pension scheme (currently 19% contributions from us):

 - holiday allowance linked to grade and length of service, rising from 25 days to 30 days per year, plus 8 statutory public and bank holidays (pro-rata for part-time employees); generous enhanced maternity, paternity and adoption leave schemes;

 - a range of flexible working options including flexi-time; these depend on business needs, but our aim is to help you achieve a positive work-life balance.

 We will support your continued personal and professional development too and we’ll put a formal development plan in place for you and help you to identify and address any skills gaps.
 We are committed to having an inclusive workforce to reflect the communities we serve.
 We welcome applications from candidates seeking flexible working patterns, including job share.
 Please highlight any information regarding preferred flexible working arrangements on your application.

 A full and valid driving licence is essential.
 Regular travel including site visits to some remote locations will be required.

 For further information, you can email the Estates Recruitment Team: RecruitmentEstates@environment-agency.gov.uk

 To apply, please visit our website or click "Apply Now"